Leiaz/python-awox-mesh-light/README.md

 *Contributed by [Pixtxa](https://github.com/Pixtxa).*

 Reset the light (hold PowerOn + Fav.
-1) and the remote (hold PowerOn + ColorCyicle) and connect the remote to the light again (hold PowerOn).
+1) and the remote (hold PowerOn + ColorCycle) and connect the remote to the light again (hold PowerOn).
 Now hold PowerOn and the blue button for a few seconds, so the remote switches to Bluetooth-mode.
 Use BT-app (nRF-Connect or so) to get the mac and name (both will have the same name, its "R-" followed by the last 6 digits of the remotes